-There’s no doubt that 2020 has put a lot of stress on businesses and individuals alike, and 2021 isn’t guaranteed to get any easier right away.
+There’s no doubt that 2020 has put a lot of stress on businesses and individuals alike.
+2021 isn’t guaranteed to get any easier right away.
 With that being said, it’s important to recognize how you and your employees can benefit from mental health days.

 If you were to take a day off for a fever, the same should apply for a panic attack.
 And let’s face it – employees won’t be productive feeling physically sick or mentally drained.

-Let’s dive into how you and your business can benefit from taking (and providing) mental health days.
+Let’s dive into how you and your business can benefit from taking (and providing) days for mental health.

 When we take the time to destress and allow our minds the chance to breathe, reboot, and recharge, it can help more than we think.
 Truth be told, mental health is just as important as our physical health.

 According to Psychology Today, taking breaks can actually help productivity and creativity.
 Taking a day to recharge and then coming back ready to work is actually more beneficial for business.
 It may not feel like it at the moment, but you are actually helping your company by taking the day off.
 Read more about this in our other blog, Attn Business Owners: Taking Care of Your Mental Health Matters.

 Another reason to make days for mental health a thing in your business is because you as a business owner have the chance to destigmatize mental health days.
 Many people refuse to take time off out of guilt, shame, or feeling as if they’ll be deemed as weak or lazy.
 The mind is a powerful thing, and their thoughts can manipulate them to believe that they’re giving up, acting like a victim, being overdramatic, when it is not the case.
 The best way to avoid burnout is to take those days before you’re forced to take weeks off due to getting sick from burnout.

 Despite employees having paid time off, many tend to feel as if they can’t use it or “abuse” it.
 In 2014, the typical U.S. employee took up only half of their vacation time.